 - I wish I didn't cheap out on gear.

-- Chosen better gear from the beginning rather than waiting to switch later.
+- Chosen better gear from the beginning and not waiting to switch later.

 FOR THE ROMANTICS OUT THERE: